vegaprotocol/documentation/docs/concepts/trading-framework/market-protections.md

 In order to ensure there is enough liquidity to keep a market active and protect against insolvent parties, the network must be able to detect when the market's liquidity is too low.

 When a market's liquidity drops below the safe level, the market enters into a liquidity monitoring auction, and terminates the auction when the market liquidity level is back at a sufficiently high level.
 The liquidity mechanics of the Vega protocol mean there is an incentive (through fee-setting) to provide the necessary liquidity.

+If a market enters into a liquidity auction and never again attracts enough liquidity to exit it, the market will stay in a liquidity auction until the market's settlement.
+Once the market's settlement price is emitted by the data source, then all market participants are settled based on their positions and account balances.

 There are two scenarios that can trigger liquidity monitoring mechanisms: